 Potatoes have essential nutrients like calcium, magnesium, iron, zinc, and copper.
 A single potato can provide a significant portion of your daily manganese and copper needs.
 The potato skin is particularly rich in potassium.

-- Rich in Essential Minerals.
-Potatoes are not just about starch.
+Rich in Essential Minerals.
+Potato is not just about starch.
 They contain essential minerals like calcium, magnesium, sodium, phosphorus, iron, manganese, copper, selenium, and zinc.
 These nutrients are vital in maintaining bone health, supporting the immune system, and promoting overall well-being.

-- Supports Daily Nutrient Needs.
-A 100-gram serving of potatoes provides more than half of the daily requirement for copper and manganese, minerals important for energy production, antioxidant defense, and bone formation.
+Supports Daily Nutrient Needs.
+A 100-gram serving of potato provides more than half of the daily requirement for copper and manganese, minerals important for energy production, antioxidant defense, and bone formation.

 Why potatoes with skin are good for you: